qfpl/blog/content/posts/fp-in-csharp.md

 }
 ```

 Essentially, we can replicate all the functionality of a boolean by this method, without information loss in either direction.
-We say that `Boolean` data type is *isomorphic* to `bool`, though it is implemented differently.
+We say that the `Boolean` data type is *isomorphic* to `bool`, though it is implemented differently.

 It might be pointed out that there is a slight difference in the evaluation of the function arguments.
 For example, the `&&` operation on `bool` does not evaluate its second argument if the first argument is `false`.
 This does not hold for our `Boolean` data type.
 We can resolve this discrepancy using `Func`: